California Senate approves bill for school start times

-Are school start times to early?
+Are school start times too early?
 One can debate either side, but a California bill moving through legislation is hoping to let kids hit the alarm button a little later.

 Senate Bill 328 is a measure that would require only middle schools and high schools in California to start a school day no earlier than 8:30 a.m.